St Monans Community Arts Festival

 Photographers love St Monans.
 And why not?
 It’s a treasure trove of interesting and beautiful images.
 No wonder the village already features in many publications and films.

 What we would like you to do is to submit a photograph with a St Monans theme.
-That could be a view of the village or of a particular landmark; or a scene of village life – perhaps an event, or people at work or play; or a local nature photo.
+That could be a view of the village or of a particular landmark; or a scene of village life – perhaps an event, or people at work or play; photos of the Beautiful St Monans displays, or a local nature photo.
 Please include details of anybody who is prominent in the photo (they should give their permission), and where and when it was taken.
 Your photo should be sent by email to email@example.com – make sure it is good quality: as a guideline, it should be at least 5 megapixels (most modern cameras and smart phones can do that).

 We will award prizes in three age categories: adult, primary, secondary.
 The winners will be announced during the Arts Festival weekend.